-8.4 Determine engagement depth
+8.5 Determine engagement depth

 The engagement depth is determined when the actuator is indeed engaged with the die bolt.
-This can be done by moving the actuator to a die bolt position and lowering the actuator (if the actuator doesn't lower look up next step).
-If the actuator is not engaged, it needs to be raised and slightly rotated and lowered again.
+This can be done by moving the actuator to a die bolt position and lowering the actuator (the button "control on" must be illuminated in order to do that).
+If the actuator is not engaged, it needs to be raised and slightly rotated \implies and lowered again.
 This procedure needs to be repeated until the actuator is firmly engaged with the die bolt.
 When the actuator is firmly engaged, the engagement depth can be stored with the button "record die bolt engagement".
 This depth applies for all other die bolts as well.

-With the button start measurement, the actuator taps every single die bolt on top calculating the engagement depth with preset parameter under system-machine data-general-page 2 of 2.
+Or, with the button [start measurement], the actuator taps every single die bolt on top calculating the engagement depth with preset parameter under [referencing] \rightarrow [depth measurement sensor].
 Note, after every adjustment, the new engagement depth is updated automatically.